PrivateBin/PrivateBin/INSTALL.md

 configure your favourite way of storing the pastes and discussions on your server.

-`privatebin_data` is the default model, which stores everything in files in the data folder.
+`Filesystem` is the default model, which stores everything in files in the data folder.
 This is the recommended setup for most sites.

-Under high load, in distributed setups or if you are not allowed to store files locally, you might want to switch to the `privatebin_db` model.
+Under high load, in distributed setups or if you are not allowed to store files locally, you might want to switch to the `Database` model.
 This lets you store your data in a database.
-Basically all databases that are supported by [PDO](https://secure.php.net/manual/en/book.pdo.php) may be used.
+Basically all databases that are supported by [PDO](http://php.net/manual/en/book.pdo.php) may be used.
 Automatic table creation is provided for `pdo_ibm`, `pdo_informix`, `pdo_mssql`, `pdo_mysql`, `pdo_oci`, `pdo_pgsql` and `pdo_sqlite`.
 You may want to provide a table prefix, if you have to share the PrivateBin database with another application or you want